2025 Solar Incentives Guide for Nantucket, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives